 In any IoT system, sensors embedded in devices will create streams of data that will be reported to a central (cloud) location.
-As a general principle, this data will be of too huge a magnitude to be read by humans and will be useful only if is analyzed and made actionable for the end user, no matter what kind of IoT system it may be.
+As a general principle, this data will be too huge of a magnitude to be read by humans and will be useful only if it is analysed and made actionable for the end-user, no matter what kind of IoT system it may be.

 If the huge and constant stream of data provided by an IoT system is processed by any machine learning system, subsequent actions will become meaningful.

 The AI part of a combined IoT and AI system will learn patterns and trends in the IoT data and identify significant ones.
 Over time, it can flag specific events that require human intervention.
 It can sense abnormalities and report them before a crisis.
 IoT can realise its true potential only when coupled with AI.